 J-1 Visa Videographer Jobs

-Videographers pursuing U.S. work experience typically enter through the J-1 Trainee or Intern program category, depending on their career stage.
+Videographers pursuing U.S. work experience typically enter through the J-1 visa Trainee or Intern program category, depending on their career stage.
 Both require a designated sponsor organization to issue your DS-2019 and provide sponsorship.
 Host employers in media production, advertising, and broadcast are eligible hosts under both categories.

-See all Videographer jobs
+See all Videographer Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Videographer roles.